vatpac-technology/sops/docs/aerodromes/classc/Essendon.md

 EN ADC must assume that **any runway** at YMML may be used for arrival, departure, or a missed approach, **at any time**.
 When the cloud base is below **A020**, or the Visibility is below **5000m**, all aircraft operating within **3nm** of the 09/27 or 16/34 extended centreline must be [boundary coordinated](../../../controller-skills/coordination/#boundary) to ML ADC, as prescribed in [Coordination](#ml-adc)

+If ML ADC nominates a restriction, and EN ADC determines they **cannot** maintain visual or lateral separation with the YMML traffic, EN ADC must delay the aircraft in their airspace until the separation can be assured.

 ## Miscellaneous
 Traffic in EN ADC airspace shall squawk 0100 unless a discrete code is required.